liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

 -->

-To understate the matter, Skynet isn't a fan of Open Source technology; it's not at all keen on collaboration or competition.
-Skynet employs cyborgs to annihilate any unauthorized life it detects, human or otherwise .
-However, the population of the Resistance continues to grow, and there are other population clusters as well.
+To understate the matter, Skynet isn't a fan of Open Source technology; it's not at all keen on collaboration, competition, or even the existence of life outside of its collection ofhuman subjects (now that's proprietary).
+Skynet employs cyborgs to annihilate all unauthorized life it detects, human or otherwise.
+Despite this, the population of the Resistance continues to grow, and there are other population clusters as well.
 These disjointed, yet thriving, groups rely on mobile communication, and internet traffic is rising exponentially despite the technological setbacks experienced following Judgment Day.
 It sounds similar to the situation in 2013, right down to the problem-- the mobile devices aren't uniform in their capabilities.
 How can these disparate devices request the same information from your portal?

 <!--As you know, internet traffic has risen exponentially over the past decade and
 shows no sign of stopping.
 With the latest and greatest devices, mobile internet